youngker/apparmor-wiki/AlternativeMethodsforSystemWideRestrictions.md

 # global profile and stacking alternative method

 - advantages: works without the need to have init setup the profile stack
-- disadvantages: has limitation quirks around profile transitions
+- disadvantages: requires two global profiles

 ## The Basics